TerribleDev/remix-render/README.md

 * Postgres Sql for a datastore
 * Prism ORM for database queries

+## How to use this?

+run `npx create-remix@latest --template terribledev/remix-heroku`

 ## Developing

 You can use `docker-compose up -d` to boot postgres locally, and the connection strings you need are in `.env`.